The Power Of Blessing

 And this same God who takes care of me will supply all your needs from his glorious riches, which have been given to us in Christ Jesus. - Philippians 4:19 NLT

-See Biblical Benedictions for more examples
+See Biblical Benedictions (blessings spoken over God's people) for more examples

 For from his fullness we have all received, grace upon grace. - John 1:16 ESV